Banks of the Ohio: Other recordings

 The song was recorded for the American folk music revival market by Bascom Lamar Lunsford (1953) and by the traditional singer Ruby Vass on a 1959 field recording made by Alan Lomax and issued on the LP (and subsequent CD) series Southern Journey.
-It was recorded several times by Joan Baez: in 1959 as the opening track for the album Folksingers 'Round Harvard Square; in 1961 in her album Joan Baez, Vol. 2; on the 1968 Newport Folk Festival album; and other recordings.
+It was recorded by the Kossoy Sisters for their 1956 album Bowling Green and Other Folk Songs from the Southern Mountains.
+It was also recorded several times by Joan Baez: in 1959 as the opening track for the album Folksingers 'Round Harvard Square; in 1961 in her album Joan Baez, Vol. 2; on the 1968 Newport Folk Festival album; and other recordings.
 It was included on the 2011 CD compilation Voice of the People.

 Lomax made a further field recording, in 1961, at his New York City apartment, featuring veteran singer Clarence Ashley, accompanied by Fred Price (fiddle), and Clint Howard and Doc Watson (guitars).
 The recording, filmed by George Pickow and with sound by Jean Ritchie, was later used by Anna Lomax Wood for the short film Ballads, Blues and Bluegrass.
 Another recording by this group was issued on Old Time Music at Clarence Ashley's reissued as Original Folkways Recordings: 1960–1962 (1994).
 Also for Folkways, Doc Watson performed the song as a duet with Bill Monroe in 1963.

 Tony Rice recorded the song on his eponymous 1977 album.

 A Swedish version, recorded by Ann-Louise Hanson, is entitled "Tag emot en utsträckt hand".

 Other folk revival artists who recorded the song included the New Lost City Ramblers and Pete Seeger.
 Artists who returned the song to country music audiences included Johnny Cash with The Carter Family and Porter Wagoner.
+Charley Pride on his "Make mine country" album.
 Other recordings were made by The Wolfe Tones, Arlo Guthrie (as "Arloff Boguslavaki", on the 1972 Earl Scruggs album I Saw the Light), Dave Guard and the Whiskeyhill Singers, Mike Ireland and Holler, Gangstagrass featuring Alexa Dirks also giving a faithful rendition on their 2014 album Broken Hearts and Stolen Money.
 Dolly Parton recorded the song in 2013, for her album Blue Smoke.

 The song appears in, and gives the title for, the 2013 album Oh, Willie, Please... a collection of folk murder ballads, by alt-folk musical project Vandaveer.
 The band made a live 78 acetate recording in 2011.

 A Czech version, entitled "Náklaďák", was recorded by Petra Černocká, as a single in 1975 and was later recorded as the title track for her 1994 album.

 A German version, titled "Das Haus am Rhein" was released in Michael Holm's 1981 album "Im Jahr der Liebe".

 A Slovenian version, titled "Dravski most" (The Drava Bridge) was recorder by Neca Falk in 1994.
 The lyrics were adapted by a well known Slovenian singer-songwriter Tomaž Domicelj.

+A Hungarian version, titled "Ohio", was recorded by the country band 100 Folk Celsius in 1995.
+The lyrics were adapted by the Hungarian singer-songwriter András Muzsay.